Shepherd-Gregory/Shepherd-Gregory.github.io/README.md

 - **Information-theoretic mapping for range sensing robots** (Sept.
 2020 - June 2021)

   Traditional works based on hand-engineered inverse sensor model (ISM) mapping or kernel inference methods lead to imbalanced accuracy and efficiency.
 We propose a new approach to compute mutual information more accurately, based on the continuous belief distribution over the occupancy map and called confidence-rich mutual information (CRMI).
-Extensive simulations and experiments show the desired exploratory behavior to unexplored and obscured regions for CRMI-based robot controllers in the unstructured and cluttered scene, even in large scale environment. (*Accepted by both IEEE RA-L and IEEE IROS 2021*)
+Extensive simulations and experiments show the desired exploratory behavior to unexplored and obscured regions for CRMI-based robot controllers in the unstructured and cluttered scene, even in large scale environment. (*Accepted by both IEEE RA-L and IEEE IROS 2021*) [[Code for CRMI]](https://github.com/Shepherd-Gregory/CRMI), [[Code for CRM]](https://github.com/Shepherd-Gregory/confidence_rich_mapping)

 - **Imaging sonar-based underwater SLAM** (Jul.
 2019 - Aug.
 2020)